cloudtrust/keycloak-bridge/README.md

 ## Tests

-Gomock is used to automatically genarate mocks.
+Gomock is used to automatically generate mocks.
 See the Cloudtrust [Gitbook](https://cloudtrust.github.io/doc/chapter-godevel/testing.html) for more information.

 The unit tests don't cover: